A branching particle system as a model of semipushed fronts: Descendants of a single particle

-The second part of the lemma can be deduced from Theorem 2.2 of \cite{Liu:2000aa}.
-We consider the branching Brownian motion at discrete times.
-This leads to a branching random walk and we can define the additive martingale $W_n(\theta)$ as follows:
+The second part of the lemma (Equation \eqref{TE:LTW}) concerns the tails of the limiting quantity $W(\underline q)$ and follows from \cite[Theorem 2.2]{Liu:2000aa} combined with Karamata's Tauberian theorem.
+Consider the BBM introduced above at discrete times.
+This defines a branching random walk and one can consider the associated additive martingales $W_n({ q})$ defined as